-- We accept referrals from GPs, medical specialists, rehabilitation providers, insurance companies, DVA, and self-referrals.
+- We accept referrals from GPs, medical and surgical specialists, vocational rehabilitation providers / injury management consultants, insurance companies, DVA, and self-referrals.

 Pain Medicine is a new medical specialty, which draws on expertise from various fields of medicine to address the complex issues surrounding the origin and persistence of pain.

 The spectrum of care provided by a Pain Medicine Specialists includes:

 - A comprehensive, multidisciplinary and individualised treatment plan for patients with chronic pain and complex needs.